jacobgil/pytorch-grad-cam/README.md

 ----------
 # Choosing the Target Layer
-You need to choose the target layer to compute CAM for.
+You need to choose the target layer to compute the CAM for.
 Some common choices are:
 - FasterRCNN: model.backbone
 - Resnet18 and 50: model.layer4[-1]